Sicily in a Weekend: Ancient Temples, Street Food & Turquoise Coasts

-From Palermo's Palaces to Cefalù's Coast
+From Palermo's Baroque Palaces to the Valley of the Temples

 Trip Overview